 - You travel through DEN 5+ times per year

-- You fly Delta occasionally (those 10 Sky Club visits are incredibly valuable)
+- You fly Delta occasionally (those 10 Sky Club visits are extremely valuable)

-- You want the most lounge access options in one card
+- You want the most lounge access options in a single card

 [[ SINGLE_CARD * {"id": "106", "isExpanded": "false", "bestForCategoryId": "15", "bestForText": "Frequent Travelers", "headerHint": "Serious Points on Flights"} ]]

-Best Card for Capital One Lounge Access: Venture X
+Best Card for Capital One Lounge: Capital One Venture X Rewards Credit Card

-The Capital One Venture X Rewards Credit Card offers what many consider Denver's best airport lounge.
+The Capital One Venture X Rewards Credit Card offers access to what many consider Denver's most distinctive airport lounge.

-- Take-away food: Rare for lounges—grab food to bring on your flight
+- Take-away food: Rare for any lounge — grab food to bring on your flight

-- Open 5 a.m. to 9 p.m. covering most departure times
+- Open 5 AM – 9 PM, covering most DEN departure times

 Should you apply?
 Yes if:

-- You want the lowest effective annual fee ($95 after credits)
+- You want the lowest effective annual fee ($95) with premium lounge access

-- You value taking food to-go for your flight
+- You value distinctive food and the take-away food option for your flight

 [[ SINGLE_CARD * {"id": "2888", "isExpanded": "true", "bestForCategoryId": "52", "bestForText": "Frequent Travelers", "headerHint" : "Luxurious Travel Benefits" } ]]

-Best Card for United Flyers: The New United Club℠ Card
+Best Card for United Flyers: United Club℠ Card

 Should you apply?
 Yes if: